 State law authorizes the Board to borrow funds in anticipation of the collection of revenue in order to ensure continuity in the operations of the School.
 The Board must approve in advance all applications for loan indebtedness.
 The amount borrowed and the repayment of notes payable shall be within guidelines as established by state law and rules and regulations of the Missouri Department of Elementary and Secondary Education.

-Bonded Indebtedness Model Policy[required]
+Bonded Indebtedness Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Bonded Indebtedness Model Policy” copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Bonded Indebtedness Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 Section 1.
 The Board may issue bonds for any School expenditures as prescribed in state law.

-Authorized Signatures Model Policy[required]
+Authorized Signatures Policy

-RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Authorized Signatures Model Policy” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Authorized Signatures Model Policy” is hereby adopted as a Board policy of The Leadership School).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.

-Mr. Lennel Hunter

-Board Chair

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 Section 1.
 The Board of The Leadership School shall designate at least one current board member to be included as an authorized signature on all financial accounts of the school.